softgraph/microbit-dal-ext-kit-example/README.md

 + To install offline development tools, follow the instructions at [Yotta</b> (lancaster-university.github.io)](https://lancaster-university.github.io/microbit-docs/offline-toolchains).

-### Build Target
+### Install Required Targets and Modules

-+ Before building, you need to set the build target to the micro:bit platform.
-Run the following yotta command (`yotta` or `yt`) at the project root of `microbit-dal-ext-kit-example`.
++ Before starting the build, run the following yotta command (`yotta` or `yt`) at the project root of `microbit-dal-ext-kit-example`.

-		$ yt target bbc-microbit-classic-gcc
+		$ yt install
 		...

++ The target files required for the module are automatically downloaded to `yotta_targets` directory.

 		$ ls yotta_targets
 		bbc-microbit-classic-gcc  mbed-gcc

-	The files required for the target are automatically downloaded to `yotta_targets` directory.
-Also, the target name is recorded in `.yotta.json` file in the project root.
++ The other module files required for the module are automatically downloaded to `yotta_modules` directory.

-### Install Required Modules

-+ To install the required modules, run the following yotta command at the project root of `microbit-dal-ext-kit-example`.

-		$ yt install
-		...
 		$ ls yotta_modules
 		ble  ble-nrf51822  mbed-classic  microbit  microbit-dal  microbit-dal-ext-kit  nrf51-sdk

-	The files required for the modules are automatically downloaded to `yotta_modules` directory.

-+ After installing `microbit-dal-ext-kit`, run Doxygen again to generate the documentation including both `microbit-dal-ext-kit-example` and `microbit-dal-ext-kit`.
++ After required modules are installed, you can run Doxygen to generate `microbit-dal-ext-kit-example` documentation integrated with `microbit-dal-ext-kit`.
+For the details, see Documentation section below.

 ### Build Modules